RickyZang/ruichenzhang.github.io/_pages/about.md

 ======

 1. **Call for Papers**: IEEE Transactions on Cognitive Communications and Networking Special Issue on “[Agentic AI for Communications and Networking with Embodied Intelligence](https://www.comsoc.org/publications/journals/ieee-tccn/cfp/agentic-ai-communications-and-networking-embodied-intelligence)”, **lead guest editor**.
+2. I am honored to join as a **Managing Editor** of [IEEE Transactions on Network Science and Engineering (IEEE TNSE)](https://www.comsoc.org/publications/journals/ieee-tnse/editorial-board).
+I look forward to contributing to TNSE and the broader research community.

 News